baotong6/baotong6.github.io/_pages/research.md

 The Galactic ridge X-ray emission is produced by a mixture of resolved and unresolved source populations.
-A central goal of my current work is to determine how coronal stars, active binaries, non-magnetic cataclysmic variables, and magnetic cataclysmic variables contribute at different X-ray energies.
+A central goal of my current work is to determine how coronal stars, active binaries and cataclysmic variables, contribute at different X-ray energies.

 </div>